BERING STRAIT TUNNEL OBSERVATION

 ■ The tunnel project will actually involve construction of three parallel tunnels under the Bering Strait connecting the U.S. and Russia, along with sections of railway linking to the rail systems on each of the two continents.

-■ Both of the two double-deck main tunnels (each 54 feet/16.5 meters outside diameter, 49 feet/15 meters inside diameter) will accommodate two-way traffic between Alaska and Russia.
-Both tunnels will also include two levels of traffic: the bottom part will have a heavier railway for high-speed cargo and passenger rail traffic; an upper level will include space for magnetic levitation trains, one or two lanes for automobiles, and additional space for a future Airless Maglev Tube Transport system (at speeds of up to 4,000 miles per hour).
-Still other space at the right and left "corners" of the bottom level will be used for water, gas and oil pipelines plus electrical and fiber optic cables.
+■ Both of the two double-deck main tunnels (each 54 feet / 16.5 meters outside diameter, 49 feet / 15 meters inside diameter) will accommodate two-way traffic between Alaska and Russia.
+Both tunnels will also include two levels of traffic: the bottom part will have a heavier railway for high-speed cargo and passenger rail traffic; an upper level will include space for magnetic levitation trains, one or two lanes for automobiles, and additional space for a future Airless Maglev Tube Transport system.
+Still other space at the right and left corners of the bottom level will be used for water, gas and oil pipelines plus electrical and fiber optic cables.

-■ A third tunnel (23 feet/7 meters outside diameter, 5.5 meters/18 feet inside diameter), built between the two main tunnels, will provide emergency access corridors to each main tunnel at regular intervals along the entire route.
+■ A third tunnel (23 feet / 7 meters outside diameter, 18 feet / 5.5 meters inside diameter), built between the two main tunnels, will provide emergency access corridors to each main tunnel at regular intervals along the entire route.
 It will also house a road for use by emergency and maintenance vehicles.

 ■ Completion of the entire project will take 12–15 years, at an estimated cost of $35 billion.